WashU-Physics-Courses/Physics-427-homework-1/README.md

 In C++, you can access the machine precision for `float`, `double`, and `long double` types using the standard library function `std::numeric_limits<T>::epsilon()`, where `T` is one of the floating point types.
 In order to use this function, you need to include the `<limits>` header file.

 Write a simple C++ program to print this value for all of the three basic floating point types.
-Your output should look like this:
+Your output should look like this (replacing anything in square brackets with your numerical choices and results):

 ``` markdown
 float epsilon: [SOME NUMBER]